raspberrypilearning/beating-heart/en/step_6.md

 The Raspberry Pi Pico requires a power supply capable of delivering a minimum of 1.8V and a maximum of 5.5V.

-Most micro-USB transformers can provide power to your Raspberry Pi Pico in this range.
-For instance, the official Raspberry Pi micro-USB transformer provides up to 2.5A of current at 5.1V.
+Most micro USB transformers can provide power to your Raspberry Pi Pico in this range.
+For instance, the official Raspberry Pi micro USB transformer provides up to 2.5A of current at 5.1V.

 ![Official Raspberry Pi power supply shown from the pin side.](images/transformer.png)

-A battery pack with a USB to micro-USB cable can also power a Raspberry Pi Pico.
+A battery pack with a USB to micro USB cable can also power a Raspberry Pi Pico.
 This battery pack provides up to 2.1A of current at 5V.

 ![A generic battery pack showing the side and the technical specifications.](images/battery_pack.png)